 Losing Time/Black Outs

 When DID survivors switch parts, the part at the surface may be in control of the body and interact as its own distinct personality.
 The presenter may not be aware of what the part is doing for a period of minutes, hours, or days.
 Survivors often describe this phenomenon as losing time or blacking out.
-When the presenter reappears, he or she often cannot given an account of their actions or whereabouts.
+When the presenter reappears, he or she often cannot give an account of their actions or whereabouts.

 Sexual Dysfunction

-The trauma associated with dissociation often involves sexual abuse at a young age and can continue throughout ones life.
+The trauma associated with dissociation often involves sexual abuse at a young age and can continue throughout one's life.
 This sexual abuse often creates sex alters who come to the surface during sexual intercourse, allowing other parts of the person to escape.
 DID survivors may have an addiction, fear, anxiety, or an inability to connect during sex.

 Derealization